 Location and Contact

-The Bursar’s Office is located on the 2nd floor of the law school, inside the Office of Student Affairs
+The Bursar’s Office is located on the 7th floor of the law school.
+When visiting please sign-in with the receptionist.

 Make a Payment